mipyykko/cybersecuritybase-project/README.md

 ##### Fix:

-Add authentication and different user right levels to the application.
 An immediate fix is to disable access to the admin page altogether.
+Proper authentication and different user right levels should be added to the application, thus restricting the access to sensitive data.

-### A8: Cross-Site Request Forgery (CSRF)
+### A8: Cross-Site Request Forgery (CSRF) and A5: Security misconfiguration

 ##### Steps to reproduce problem: